 Before becoming the Representative of House District 24, I worked for over three decades in the dental industry, including a dental practice right here in Jeffco.
 I have long been invested in helping vulnerable members of our community and improving quality of life for all residents.
 In 2015, I was a leader of the campaign for Wheat Ridge Issue 300, a grassroots uprising of citizens pushing back against out-of-control development.
 I then served on the Wheat Ridge City Council and as Director of the Wheat Ridge Fire Protection Board.
 My work in the community also includes serving as a board member for the Jefferson Center for Mental Health, the Wheat Ridge Planning Commission, the West Metro Veteran Resource Network, and Heading Home, an organization dedicated to ending homelessness.
 I have also been involved with Wheat Ridge Partnered in Faith, the Wheat Ridge Carnation Festival board, and I’m a proud member of the Jefferson County Democratic Latino Initiative (JDLI).

-There is still work to be done, and I look forward to continuing to serve at the Capitol with a focus on ending the sale of pets from puppy mills in Colorado, protecting survivors of domestic abuse from gun violence, promoting the safe storage of firearms, and more.
+There is still work to be done, and I look forward to continuing to serve at the Capitol with a focus on ending the sale of pets from puppy mills in Colorado, protecting survivors of domestic abuse from gun violence, promoting common sense gun safety laws, advancing consumer data privacy protections, supporting our small businesses, and more.
 I have met so many members of the community with their own powerful stories during my time as a Representative - survivors of domestic violence, parents of youth who have struggled with mental health, parents and teachers worried about the pandemic, workers, and community members committed to a level playing field and bright future in House District 24.
 I look forward to continuing to work together with you, to create progressive change in Colorado!